aminphysicsandmetaphysics-glitch/Trade-Signal-bot.101/README.md

    ```

 4. Open http://127.0.0.1:5000 in your browser and fill in your API ID, API hash, session string, source channels and destination channels.
 Click **Start Bot** to begin forwarding.

+## Templates

+Place custom Jinja2 templates in the `templates/` directory and assign them to
+source channels when editing a profile.
+Each message will be rendered through
+the selected template before being sent to destinations.
+Sample templates:

+* `templates/vip.j2` – prefixes messages with `[VIP]`.
+* `templates/free.j2` – appends a small footer.

+Leave the template field blank to send the parsed message without additional
+formatting.

 ## Authentication